HydrosystemsGroup/ViRTUE/README.md

 ViRTUE is an R/Shiny web application for assessing risks to small-scale water supply systems in the northeastern United States.
 The tool provides a mechanism to understand and explore individual water utilities climate risk exposure using a stress test, in which the performance of local reservoir systems is tested over a wide range of potential climate and socioeconomic changes.

-ViRTUE was developed by Sarah Whately and the [Hydrosystems Research Group](http://blogs.umass.edu/hydrosystems/) at UMass Amherst.
+ViRTUE was developed by Sarah Whateley and the [Hydrosystems Research Group](http://blogs.umass.edu/hydrosystems/) at UMass Amherst.

 ## Features